tganderson/code-weekly/01/README.md

 ### Hints

-Don't use hints until you need them, but do you use them if you need them.
+Don't use hints until you need them, but do use them if you need them.
 [Decode](https://www.base64decode.org) a hint with base64.

 Hint 1: